pydantic/pydantic/docs/usage/settings.md

 current working directory.
 From there, *pydantic* will handle everything for you by loading in your variables and validating them.

+!!! note
+    If a filename is specified for `env_file`, Pydantic will only check the current working directory and won't check any parent directories for the `.env` file.

 Even when using a dotenv file, *pydantic* will still read environment variables as well as the dotenv file, **environment variables will always take priority over values loaded from a dotenv file**.